Team

 DIRECTOR

-Dr Heather Green is a clinical psychologist, health psychologist, and academic.
-She is the Director of Clinical Psychology Programs and Senior Lecturer in the School of Applied Psychology at Griffith University, Australia.
+Dr Heather Green is a clinical psychologist, health psychologist, and academic leader.
+She is the Deputy Head of School (Learning and Teaching) in the School of Applied Psychology at Griffith University, Australia.
 Her research focuses on quality of life and self-management for people who are living with or at risk of chronic illnesses, such as cancer.
 Specific emphases include assessing, understanding and managing cognitive impairments associated with cancer; and lifestyle management, such as optimising physical activity and nutrition.
-She is Associate Editor of the Australian Journal of Psychology and an editorial board member for Psychology and Health.
+She is Associate Editor of both the Australian Journal of Psychology and Psychology and Health.

 POSTGRADUATE RESEARCHERS